Wortex17/UE4Config/README.md

 ### Setting up a VirtualConfigTree
-While there is the utility method to create a virtual config tree, you may set it up manually your own to customize behavior.
+While there is the utility method to create a virtual config tree, you may set it up manually to customize behavior.
 ```C#
 var autoTree = VirtualConfigTreeUtility.CreateVirtualConfigTree(enginePath, projectPath);